Group62023/backend/README.md

 # Description of project

-FRS is an application that will be able to report ,track and show remarks on escalated fraud complaints from a central platform.
+FRS is an application that will be able to report ,track and show remarks on escalated fraud complaints.
 This will;
 1. Empower agents respond to reported customer cases
 2. Enable the business to monitor and track fraud trends in the market and come up with solutions.
 3. Have a central reporting platform.